 (a) Paragraph (1) is amended as follows:

-(1) Sub-paragraph (A) is amended by striking the phrase “his or her designee” and inserting the phrase “the USAO’s designee” in its place.
+(1) Subparagraph (A) is amended by striking the phrase “his or her designee” and inserting the phrase “the USAO’s designee” in its place.

-(2) Sub-paragraph (B) is amended by striking the phrase “his or her designee” and inserting the phrase “the Attorney General’s designee” in its place.
+(2) Subparagraph (B) is amended by striking the phrase “his or her designee” and inserting the phrase “the Attorney General’s designee” in its place.

 (b) Paragraph (4) is amended to read as follows: